You now have more good choices for color in your kitchen.

 Unfortunately, many companies place style ahead of performance.

 Bertazzoni is the most well-known of these three Italian companies.
-They manufacture five colors: black, white, yellow, orange, and red.
+They offer five colors: black, white, yellow, orange, and red.

 SMEG offers gray, black, cream, green, orange, yellow, and red in their Portofino series.